Thyron, Sword of Truth

 He has access to elite infantry and cavalry here, as well as the two jack marshals and Imperatus, a quality melee jack.
 Also, interestingly, among Sentinels, the Scyir and his marshalled jack you can play an army where almost everything has effective Vengeance.

 - House Shyeel Artificer and Dawnguard Sentinel Scyir - Assail is perfect on marshalled jacks, as they can both charge and Crush!
-These dudes also provide exellent buffs to your units and the Scyir is also a great target for Storm Rager.
+These dudes also provide excellent buffs to your units and the Scyir is a great target for Storm Rager.

 - Dawnguard Destors - Under feat they roll 4 die on charge attack rolls, as they are cavalry, which also makes it extremly easy to set up Close Volley.

-- Dawnguard Destor Thane - The other great target for Storm Rager and he make the Destory beefier to boot.
+- Dawnguard Destor Thane - The other great target for Storm Rager and he makes the Destors beefier to boot.

-- Dawnguard Sentinels - They can take some punishment with the minifeat and then dish it out in return thanks to Vengeance and Weapon Master.
+- Dawnguard Sentinels - They can take some punishment with the minifeat and then dish it out in return thanks to Vengeance and Weapon Master and cleave is brutal on 2" weapon masters.

-- Imperatus - A quality jack that hits relatively hard in mellee
+- Imperatus - A quality jack that hits relatively hard in melee, so perfect both in his battlegroup or even marshalled.

-Probably Thyron's worst theme, as most of hte units here have magic weapon and/or blessed already.
+Probably Thyron's worst theme, as most of the units here have magic weapon and/or blessed already the Strike Force isn't melee oriented.
 Infiltrators under feat are nice, but that's about it.

 - Mage Hunter Assassin - Probably one of the best targets for Storm Rager.
 Too bad she's bound to a theme that does nothing for Thyron.